 This document is the result of the architecture design phase of the Co-Living system.
 The design emerges from the underlying mPower platform ensuring a coherent and unified architecture that ensures the required modularity, expandability and interoperability.
-This document presents the guidelines and considerations driving the design process, specifies the overall system architecture and discusses the most important system components in detail, showing how the functionality and responsibilities of the system address the documented user requirements.
-The details in this version of the deliverable presents work carried out in phase I of the project.
-A second version of this document will follow.
+The guidelines and considerations driving the design process are presented.
+The overall system architecture and how the system is partitioned into subsystems or components are specified.
+Each of the major system components is discussed.
+The document describes how the functionality and responsibilities of the system address the documented user requirements.
+Finally, the principles and guidelines leading to the specification of the user interface component of the system are discussed.

-Keywords: Overall design , Service Oriented Architecture, System architecture, User Interface
+Keywords: Overall design, Service Oriented Architecture, System architecture, User Interface